 Scanned from temple brochure

 Same images as above.
-Click image for larger photo.
+Click images for larger photos.

 Below Text Courtesy of: